AymanHawk/DelphAI/README.md

     ```sh
     ollama list
     ```
 4. You should see llama3 listed among the available models.
 Native support for other models will come soon.
-5. There are a few llama3 models available with different parameter counts such as <span style="color: green;">8b</span>, <span style="color: yellow;">70b</span>, <span style="color: red;">405b</span>.
+5. There are a few llama3 models available with different parameter counts such as **8b**, *70b*, and ***405b***.
+Downloading llama3: **8b** is advised, as larger parameter models will require a higher performing computer, since ollama runs locally on your computer.

 ## Project Installation